ietf-dmsc/Charter/dmsc-charter.md

 With the rapid emergence of diverse AI agents and various use cases, especially that are described in 3GPP(SA1 R20 Study on 6G Use Cases and Service Requirements(TR 22.870)) , a critical challenge arose is to enable dynamic collaboration among these agents to perform complex tasks on behalf of end-users.
 At the same time, there is a growing need to ensure that such collaboration is scalable, manageable, operational and secure.<br>
 Service providers and cloud operators face the task of designing and optimizing a comprehensive communication architecture that enables secure and efficient collaboration between heterogeneous AI agents, ensuring the following:<br>

-* AI Agent Gateway based, distributed agent registration and identification.<br>
+* AI Agent Gateway based, distributed agent identification, capability advertisement, and reachability.<br>
-* Discovery of suitable peer agents via the AI Agent Gateway.<br>
+* Capability based peer agent selection and request forwarding via the AI Agent Gateway.<br>
-* Agents registration and capabilities information synchronize among the distributed AI Agent Gateways within the same domain.<br>
+* Synchronization or exchange of agent capability information among distributed AI Agent Gateways within the same domain, including support for existing agent metadata representation approaches (e.g., agent cards).<br>
-* Inter-domain AI Agents related information exchange and trust establishment, including semantic interoperability for agent capabilities, intents, tasks, and context across gateways and domains<br>
+* Inter-domain AI Agents information exchange and trust establishment, including interoperable capability representation and policy exchange across gateways and domains to support secure agent collaboration and forwarding <br>
-* Operational visibility for the AI Agents communication.<br>
+* Operational visibility, observability, and policy control for AI agent communications and collaboration flows.<br>

 To address these challenges, the Dynamic, Multi-Agent, Secured Collaboration (DMSC) working group will explore solutions for defining interoperable protocols and mechanisms that enables AI agents to collaborate effectively in complex human-driven tasks.
-This work will focus on core aspects of collaboration—such as distributed agent registration, discovery, request coordination, and secure inter‑agent communication<br>
+This work will focus on interoperable mechanisms for agent capability exposure, forwarding, coordination, and secure communication, while allowing flexibility for different agent metadata representation models and deployment architectures (e.g., agent-card-based approaches) <br>

 ### **2. Scope**